veorq/cryptocoding/README.md

 void * (*volatile memset_volatile)(void *, int, size_t) = memset;
 ```

-TODO: link to Percival posts
+Note that such workarounds [may not be sufficient](https://www.daemonology.net/blog/2014-09-05-erratum.html) and can still be optimized out.

-C11 introduced memset_s with a requirement that it is not optimized out.
+C11 introduced `memset_s` with a requirement that it is not optimized out.
 It's an optional feature that can be requested when including string.h.

 ```
 #define __STDC_WANT_LIB_EXT1__ 1